Dunnes Stores: 1960s–1970s

 Dunne opened a large shop on South Great George's Street, Dublin in 1960.
 This shop allowed customers to browse through items on racks before making a purchase, which was new to Irish retail.

 Dunnes continued to expand during the 1960s, and in 1963, Dunne grouped his growing number of stores under a new corporate structure, Dunnes Holding Company, which took over ownership of the entire operation.
 He also set up a family trust at the same time, in part to ensure that the company remained family controlled.

+In the early 1960s, Dunnes began to gradually expand its small grocery offering, adding cream crackers and cheese to its limited range.

+On 31 December 1963, Dunne announced the purchase of Anderson's department store in Drogheda, where he had served his apprenticeship in the 1920s.

+In May 1964, Dunnes announced the acquisition of Rowe's drapers on North Earl Street, Dublin.
+Initially it continued to trade under the Rowe's name but it was rebranded as Dunnes Stores shortly thereafter.

 In the middle of the decade Dunne sparked a new revolution in the Irish retail scene.
 Until then, the company's stores had operated, like the country's retail sector in general, in Ireland's city centre.
 In 1965, however, Dunnes opened a store at Cornelscourt in what was then Ireland's first out-of-town shopping centre.
 Although scoffed at by experts, who believed the company would fail at the new location, the Cornelscourt site was not only a success, but became one of the company's flagship stores.

 By the end of the 1960s, Dunnes operated 17 stores across Ireland.
+This increased to 19 by October 1971.
 The company remained intensely private and, despite an active advertising schedule, wary of publicity.
 As Ben Dunne explained, in what the Times described as a rare interview in 1971, "If there is one thing I hate it is publicity.
 No one is allowed to write about Ben Dunne.
 The people I do not like are the people who talk about what they have done and the people who talk about what they are going to do."
 In that same interview, Dunne reaffirmed his commitment to maintaining family control of his business, saying: "Public companies are like the government.
 The government has the privilege of spending money foolishly and public companies are no better."

+Dunnes added its first store in Northern Ireland, in Bangor, in 1971.

+In 1972, Dunnes Stores bought the Bolger Stores Group chain of drapery shops and House of Cassidy womenswear chain.

+In 1978, Dunnes purchased Crumlin Shopping Centre in Dublin, which had been built four years earlier with 41 units including 2 large units, and having Dunnes Stores as anchor.

-Dunnes added its first store in Northern Ireland in 1971.
-The company continued to expand its retail business, and by the end of the 1970s, it had built up a network of more than 60 stores.
+The company continued to expand its retail business, and by the end of the 1970s, it had built up a network of 61 stores.